jdstmporter/ColourWheel/README.md

 [![License](https://img.shields.io/cocoapods/l/ColourWheel.svg?style=flat)](https://cocoapods.org/pods/ColourWheel)
 [![Platform](https://img.shields.io/cocoapods/p/ColourWheel.svg?style=flat)](https://cocoapods.org/pods/ColourWheel)

+`ColourWheelControl` defines a simple UIKit control that provides interactive colour-picker capability.
+The class is `@IBDesignable`, so it works naturally with XCode's Interface Designer.
+It inherits from `UIControl` and so exhibits all the usual configuration properties (e.g. background colour, border, `UIEvent`, etc) and functions, e.g. it manages its own layout.

 ## API

-ColourWheel defines a simple UIKit control that provides interactive colour-picker capability.
-It is designable, so it works naturally with XCode's Interface Designer.
-It is implemented as a single class: `ColourWheelControl`, which inherits from `UIControl` and so exhibits all the usual configuration properties (e.g. background colour, border, `UIEvent`, etc).

-Specific aspects of the API for `ColourWheelControl` that are of importance are as follows:

-*  Reading  `var colour : UIColor` gives the currently selected colour, writing to it resets the control to point at the specified colour; this property is exposed to Interface Builder
-*  The control fires the event  `UIEvent.valueChanged` whenever the selected colour changes; events are managed in the usual manner for `UIControl` instances
+### Initialisers
+Initialisers are inherited from `UIControl`

+### @IBInspectable properties

+-  `brightnessEnabled : Bool { get set }`

+   Whether or nor the optional brigtness-chooser strip is visible / active in the control.
+When it is set to `false`, all colours have a default brightness of *1.0*.

+   **Warning**: This parameter should be set once and for all when the control is instantiated; changing it dynamically may have unforseen side-effects.

+   default = *true* (brightness selector enabled)

+- `nBits : UInt { get set }`

-*  `var nBits : UInt` defines number of bits used to represent colour components (so `nBits = 3` would give 3 bits per colour component, i.e. 8 levels for each of RGB or HSV).
+   The number of bits used to represent colour components (so setting it to 3  would give 3 bits per colour component, i.e. 8 levels for each of RGB or HSV).
 This can be useful if you want to restrict the palette available to users.

-It can be configured in Interface Builder.
-The default is `nBits = 8` (standard 24 bit colour HSV).
+   default = 8 (standard 24 bit colour HSV)

-Everything else, including layout, is managed by the control.
+- `colour : UIColor { get set }`

+   The currently selected colour.
+Writing to it resets the control to point at the specified colour.

+### Events

+The standard  `UIEvent.valueChanged` is fired whenever the selected colour changes.

+Events are managed in the usual manner for UIControl instances, nd so the control can be wired up in Interface Builder like any other control.

 ## Example